anish7610/hindi-songs/README.md

 > The list will keep growing...

-Copy pasta full commit msg with some edits.. tryna not be shy..☺️☺️ it's 2025 dawg!!
+Copy pasta full commit msg with some edits.. tryna not be shy.. it's 2025 Dawg!!

 I vibe-coded the c++ projects while listening to these songs.
 Needed some motivation.
 Lmao.